guiferviz/guiferviz.github.io/_posts/2020-04-10-uranium-01-compiling-llvm.md

 title: Uranium 01 - Compiling LLVM
 excerpt: >
-    Instructions for compiling LLVM.
+    Instructions for compiling and installing LLVM from git.
-date: 2020-04-09
+date: 2020-04-10
 tags: [Compilers, Uranium, LLVM]

 mathjax: false
 comments: true
 ---

+In the last post I introduced the Uranium project, the motivations around it and some basic explanations around compilers.
+So far so good, no radiation in the air.

+Before using LLVM you need to install it.
 Compiling LLVM was **easier than I expected**.
 The most difficult part of this post was waiting until the end of the compilation.
-You only need patience.
+You only need patience (and *CMake* and a modern *C++ compiler* :).

 The documentation specifies the requirements and the [build and installation process][llvmInstall] quite well.
-Using [*CMake* for building][llvmCMake] the libraries is the easier way.
+Using [CMake for building][llvmCMake] the libraries is the easier way.
 I know it is well described there, but anyways, I'm going to post here the process with the exact commands I ran.

 If you don't want to build your own binaries, you can use a **pre-build** distribution if your platform is among those available.
 I didn't try it, but I know it's an option.
+I'm trying to build a compiler, so I prefer to compile it by myself :)

 Clone *git* or download a package with an specific version.
 For example, for installing the version 10.0.0 using git your should execute: